Financial support for students

 If you are successful, you will have to begin to repay the loans in the required instalments to commence six months prior to your course completion date.
 Otherwise, interest will be charged.

 Please note that you can only apply for a student loan once you are enrolled on a course.
-For more information about student loan funds please contact Isabelle Bratt, Deans Office Manager.
+For more information about student loan funds please contact Isabelle Bratt.

-We have a limited sum of money to assist students whose financial circumstances suddenly change for the worse.
+We have a limited sum of money to assist students who have enrolled and are attending whose financial circumstances suddenly change for the worse.
 If you are in this position, you can apply for a bursary of up to £750 as a maximum contribution towards your course fees.
 The amount you will actually receive depends on your financial circumstances, the annual fee for your course, and the number of other applicants to the access fund.
 It is our policy to try to help as many applicants in need as possible.

 These bursaries don’t have to be repaid, but you can only apply once you are enrolled on a course.

-For more information about access funds please contact Isabelle Bratt, Deans Office Manager.
+For more information about access funds please contact Isabelle Bratt.